Integrating CKEditor 5 with Svelte from npm

 let initialData = value;

-editorInstance = await ClassicEditor.create( editorContainer, {
+editorInstance = await ClassicEditor.create( {

 licenseKey: '<YOUR_LICENSE_KEY>', // Replace with your license key